Karanbir31/Cpp-DSA/README.md

 3. bitmap3 - print all subSets
 4. bitmap4 - find a unique number in an array in which every number is present twice  except one single unique number in array of triplets

+// thinks to add, prime factor, sieve of eratosthenes

+#RECURSION PROBLEMS
+recursionBasic --- sum till n,   factorial,   n to power p,   fibonaci series

+recursionArraySort -- check array is sorted recursionPrintNumbers -- print number in increasing and decreasing order recursion_FL_Occurence-- print 1st and last occurence of a number in array